[REP Index] [REP Source]

 Map Conventions in Structured Environments

 In structured environments aligning the map with the environment may be more useful.
-An example structured environment such as an office building interior, which is commonly rectilinear and have limited global localization methods, aligning the map with building is recommended especially if the building layout is known apriori.
+An example of a structured environment is an office building interior, which is commonly rectilinear and has limited global localization methods, where aligning the map with the building is recommended especially if the building layout is known apriori.
 Similarly in an indoor environment it is recommended to align the map at floor level.
 In the case that you are operating on multiple floors it may make sense to have multiple coordinate frames, one for each floor.

 If there is ambiguity fall back to the conventions for unstructured environments above.
 Or if there is limited prior knowledge of the environment the unstructured conventions can still be used in structured environments.